kachunkachunk/fix_chrome_app_desktop_file/README.md

 # fix_chrome_app_desktop_file
 An on-demand Google Chrome .desktop app window class updater bash script.

-This script works around an issue where KDE Plasma 5.1x (as of at least 2018-10-03) is unable to separate Google Chrome App windows from Google Chrome's general window class.
-A consequence of this would be Apps not using their intended icons, and also grouping under a single Chrome window.
-It's a minor usability issue.
+This script works around an issue where KDE Plasma 5.1x (as of at least 2018-10-03) is unable to separate Google Chrome App windows from Google Chrome's general window, due to using the same class.
+A more meaningful consequence of this would be Apps not using their intended icons, and also grouping under a single Chrome window.
+It's a minor usability issue in the end, but quite correctable.

 Credit for the workaround is due here: https://superuser.com/a/1068709